Setting Up a Solo 401(k)

 Submit your Solo 401(k) application to us, which you can do online.

 Once we have your information, including the info on your company that will serve as the plan sponsor, we can get to work creating the Solo 401(k) plan documents.
 We create non-standardized proto-type customized plans, so it generally will take us a couple of days to get all the plan paperwork in order, register the plan with the IRS, and secure the plan’s new EIN.

 Once the plan documents have been executed, we’ll walk you through the next steps of opening a checking or brokerage account, and starting your rollover(s).
 We can assist you with opening a hybrid checking/brokerage account with a large brokerage firm like Fidelity, Charles Schwab, TD Ameritrade, Interactive Brokers, E*Trade, or Scottrade.
 We also work with a bank in Colorado named Solera Bank that has built a no-fee checking account specifically for a Solo 401(k).
-We use them personally and for our businesses, and can personally recommend them; their online and mobile banking platforms are the best we’ve ever seen.
+Their online and mobile banking platforms are the best we’ve ever seen.
 You can send bank wires online, make mobile deposits from your phone, and order cashier or certified checks online.
 If you have another bank you’d prefer to work with, we’ll be happy to assist in any way we can.

 The Funding or Rollover